ChaohuiYu/Leetcode/README.md

     Left, Right - the indicies from which we use to maintain our search Space Mid - the index that we use to apply a condition to determine if we should search left or Right

-<br>3 Parts of a Successful Binary Search
+- 3 Parts of a Successful Binary Search

     Binary Search is generally composed of 3 main sections:
     Pre-processing - Sort if collection is unsorted.
     Binary Search - Using a loop or recursion to divide search space in half after each comparison.
     Post-processing - Determine viable candidates in the remaining space.

-###Binary Search Template I
+### Binary Search Template I
-Template #1 is used to search for an element or condition which can be determined by accessing a single index in the array.
-    int binarySearch(vector<int>& nums, int target){
+- Template #1 is used to search for an element or condition which can be determined by accessing a single index in the array. int binarySearch(vector<int>& nums, int target){
       if(nums.size() == 0)
         return -1;